astronomer/docs/software/install-airgapped.md

 - PostgreSQL superuser permissions.
 - The ability to create DNS records.
 - A machine with access to the Kubernetes API Server meeting the following criteria:
-  * Network access to the Kubernetes API Server - either directly or VPN.
+  * Network access to the Kubernetes API Server - either direct access or VPN.
-  * Network access to load-balancer resources created when Astronomer Software is installed later in the procedure - either directly or via vpn.
+  * Network access to load-balancer resources created when Astronomer Software is installed later in the procedure - either direct access or VPN.
   * Configured to use the DNS servers where Astronomer Software DNS records will be created.
   * [Helm (minimum v3.6)](https://helm.sh/docs/intro/install).
   * The [Kubernetes CLI (kubectl)](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
-- (Situational) The [OpenSSL CLI](https://www.openssl.org/docs/man1.0.2/man1/openssl.html) may be required to trouble-shoot certain certificate-related conditions.
+- (Situational) The [OpenSSL CLI](https://www.openssl.org/docs/man1.0.2/man1/openssl.html) might be required to trouble-shoot certain certificate-related conditions.
 </TabItem>

 </Tabs>

-## Step 1: Plan the structure of your Astronomer Software environments {#determining-how-to-structure-and-organize-your-platform-environments}
+## Step 1: Plan the structure of your Astronomer Software environments {#structure-platform-environments}

-Before installing Astronomer Software, consider how many instances of the platform you want to host.
-Each of these instances will need to be installed on separate Kubernetes clusters following the instructions in this document.
+Before installing Astronomer Software, consider how many instances of the platform you want to host because you install each of these instances on separate Kubernetes clusters following the instructions in this document.

 Each instance of Astronomer Software can host multiple Airflow environments, or Deployments.
 Some common types of Astronomer Software instances you might consider hosting are:

-- Sandbox : Lowest environment, contains no sensitive-data, used only by system-administrators to experiment, not subject to change-control.
+- Sandbox: The lowest environment that contains no sensitive data, used only by system-administrators to experiment, and not subject to change control.
-- Development : User-accessible, subject to most of the restrictions of higher environments, relaxed change-control.
+- Development: User-accessible environment that is subject to most of the same restrictions of higher environments, with relaxed change control rules.
-- Staging : All network/security/patch-versions in lock-step with production, no availability guarantees, relaxed change-control.
+- Staging: All network, security, and patch versions are maintained at the same level as in the production environment.
+However, it provides no availability guarantees and includes relaxed change control rules.
-- Production : Hosts production Airflow environments.
-Development Airflow environments can be hosted here or in lower environments.
+- Production: The production instance hosts your production Airflow environments.
+You can choose to host development Airflow environments can be here or in environments with lower levels of support and restrictions.

-For each instance of the platform that you plan to host, create a project folder that will host the platform instance's configurations.
-For example, if you are installing a development environment, create a folder named `~/astronomer-dev`.
+For each instance of the platform that you plan to host, create a project folder to contain the platform instance's configurations.
+For example, if you want to install a development environment, create a folder named `~/astronomer-dev`.

 :::info

-Certain files in this directory may contain secrets.
-For your first install, keep these in a secure place on a suitable machine.
-As you progress to higher environments, vault these files separately and use the remaining files to serve as the basis for your CI/CD deployment.
+Certain files in the project directory might contain secrets when you set up your sandbox or development environments.
+For your first install, keep these secrets in a secure place on a suitable machine.
+As you progress to higher environments, such as staging or production, secure these files separately in a vault and use the remaining project files in your directory to serve as the basis for your CI/CD deployment.

 :::

-## Step 2: Create `values.yaml` from a template {#create-valuesyaml-from-a-template}
+## Step 2: Create `values.yaml` from a template {#create-valuesyaml}

 Astronomer Software uses Helm to apply platform-level configurations.
-Use one of the following templates as the basis for your Astronomer Software platform configuration.
-Copy the template into a local file named `values.yaml` in your platform project directory.
-You'll continually modify this file as you grow with Astronomer Software and want to take advantage of new features.
+Use one of the following templates as the basis for your Astronomer Software platform configuration by copying the template into a local file named `values.yaml` in your platform project directory.
+As you continue to extend the functionality of your Astronomer Software instances, you can continually modify this file to take advantage of new features.

 As you copy the template configuration, keep the following in mind.